anand-subu/blog_resources/icd_coding_tree_search/README.md

 # automated-icd-coding-llm

 ### Overview
 This is an unofficial implementation of the algorithm described in the paper [Automated clinical coding using off-the-shelf large language models](https://openreview.net/pdf?id=mqnR8rGWkn).

+(This folder is also a mirror version of [my original repo](https://github.com/anand-subu/automated-clinical-coding-llm) to ensure that I version all resources and code for my blog post articles in one common place.)

 ### LLM Guided Tree-Search Algorithm